 My book title,YOU HAVE ENOUGH FAITH, became the domain name readers can use to order the book on my Website: www.youhaveenoughfaith.com.
 You can purchase a domain name from www.godaddy.com (recommended), for just over $10 per year.
 If the domain name is already taken, you can change your title slightly, then take your time and keep entering domain names until you get the one you want.

 Once you have secured your name, you may need help building the actual site.

 If your resources are limited, Vision Resources Network is a great source for a Web site.
 For only $300, they will build you a 5-10 page site.
 In the process they will teach you how to create new pages and maintain your site using free software they provide.
 Then, for only $100 per year, they will host your Site on major servers and provide you with unlimited bandwidth.
-No more paying someone $30 an hour to make changes and wait until they get around to it days later.
+No more paying someone $30 an hour to make changes and wait until they get around to it days or weeks later.